About Nobsmed

 Boris is building the software.

-Why analyze health hacks?
+Why care about health hacks?

 1. Double-check that there are no health hacks to try out before starting a medication that the medical consensus agrees has heavy adverse effects.
 For example, one might consider cognitive behavioral therapy over sleeping pills for chronic insomnia.